Kwilso3412/Case_Study_BellaBeat/README.md

 # Case_Study_BellaBeat
-This Repository was created for the capstone project for the Google Analytics Data Analytics course
+This Repository was created as a capstone project for the Google Analytics Data Analytics course